Board and Committee Descriptions

 Rice Creek Watershed District Board of Managers

-Members must be voting residents of Ramsey County and the Watershed District.
-Members generally manage water and related resources in the Watershed District.
+Managers consists of five members - two are appointed by Ramsey County.
 The district includes portions of Arden Hills, Blaine, Falcon Heights, Lauderdale, Mounds View, New Brighton, Roseville, St. Anthony, Shoreview, Spring Lake Park, White Bear Lake and the Town of White Bear.
+The managers govern the Rice Creek Watershed District and manage the water resources within it.
+Managers must be residents of the district and serve a three-year term.

 Valley Branch Watershed District Board of Managers